OpenTechStrategies/flask-restplus-csrf/CONTRIBUTING.rst

 Contributing
 ============

-flask-restplus is open-source and very open to contributions.
+flask-restplus-csrf is open-source and open to contributions.

 Submitting issues
 -----------------